PRINT SUPPORT | Prepping your files for final print production

 MASK FILE SHOULD ONLY CONTAIN A WHITE BACKGROUND WITH YOUR CONTENTS COLORED @100% K. Do not use shadows, glows, or grayscale images.
 The white area represents the void where we do not apply this option.

-To learn how to set up a basic mask file for print, please click here.
+Please click here to learn how to set up a basic mask file for print.

+Have a nice blue color throughout your design.
+Double-check the formula to ensure you have at least a 30% difference between your Cyan and Magenta values.
 As discussed with our process using the Gang-Run Method, colors tend to shift, mainly blue.
-Have a nice blue color throughout your design?
-Double-check the formula to ensure you have at least a 30% difference between your Cyan and Magenta values.
-Blue is fairly close to purple in the CMYK color spectrum.
+Blue is pretty close to purple in the CMYK color spectrum.
 With that in mind, use a low amount of Magenta whenever using high amounts of Cyan to avoid a purple hue in your final printed product.

 For examples of how to avoid this color shift, please click here.